Online Georgia Driver Education

 What Your Teen Will Need at the DDS

-Your teen will need to bring the following items to the DDS office to apply for an intermediate license:
+You and your teen will need to bring the following items with you to the DDS office to apply for your teen's intermediate license:

-• Notarized Certificate of Attendance (DDS-1) that has been signed within the last 30 days OR High School Diploma OR GED
+- Notarized Certificate of School Enrollment Form (DDS-1) that has been signed within the last 30 days OR High School Diploma OR GED